pernicekcute/SwiftyApp/README.md

 ## 🇬🇧 English

 ### 📌 About The Project
-**iOsApp** is a modern iOS application built using Swift and SwiftUI.
+**SwiftyApp** is a modern iOS application built using Swift and SwiftUI.
 It combines clean UI design, lightweight architecture, and continuous integration workflows powered by GitHub Actions 🤖📦.

 ### ✨ Features
 - 📱 **SwiftUI Powered** – Clean, adaptive, and modern user interface. 🌟